 Possible responses to remedies, including models put forward by respected teachers and clinicians in homeopathy

-8. Demonstrate the ability to discern the direction of case progress and related aspects of homeopat as enumerated by authors recognized by the global homeopathic community.
+8. Demonstrate the ability to discern the direction of case progress and related aspects of principles, theory, philosophy and methods of homeopathy as enumerated by authors recognized by the global homeopathic community.

+Educational Standards

 Programs impart a thorough understanding of the principles and mechanisms of homeopathy that guide its theories and implementation in clinical practice.
 Homeopathic educational programs familiarize students with a variety of approaches to attain the competencies stated above, spanning a spectrum from the writings of Hahnemann to the writings and teachings of contemporary respected homeopaths including current emerging scientific theories and studies that demonstrate mechanisms for the action of remedies.
 Each educational organization may select a manner in which to accomplish this.
-However, all students of homeopathy will be able to weigh the benefits and limitations of many different approaches to understanding homeopath
+However, all students of homeopathy will be able to weigh the benefits and limitations of many different approaches to understanding the principles, theory, philosophy and methods of homeopathy.

 Fundamental Concepts of Homeopathy